Grukz/Copernicus/Copernicus/README.md

  Search all cities in Germany for family name ,adresses,phone numbers.

 13. Search social network relations with or without email provided or found or guessed.
-(509 websites)
+(509 websites) (knowem.com results are marked as unverified still in beta )

 14. (Search emailbiz.info if lastname provided or alias then ) Generate all possible combinations of mails adresses from first and last name or alias then check if they exist .
 If they exist , search for social network relations .